bcgsc/mavis/docs/source/theory.rst

     the most common fragment size is the unmutated 'normal' fragment

-with the above assumptions we take the median fragment size to be the expected normal
+With the above assumptions we take the median fragment size to be the expected normal.

-Given that we expect mutations and therefore abnormal fragment sizes we use a modified method to calculate the **median standard deviation** (*s* in the equations below).
-We calculate the squared distance for each fragment away from the median and then take a fraction of this to be 'normal' variation.
+Given that we expect mutations and therefore abnormal fragment sizes, we use a modified method to calculate the **median standard deviation** (*s* in the equations below).
+We calculate the squared distance away from the median for each fragment and then take a fraction of this to be 'normal' variation.
 So the most abnormal portion is ignored, assuming it is supposed to be abnormal.
 This results in a calculation as follows, where the original set Y is the set of fragment sizes from the bam file and f is the fraction of fragment sizes assumed to be normal